-Western Montana’s Glacier Country offers up four very distinct seasons.
-While each has its own special place in our hearts, we have to admit that we are smitten with autumn.
-The season brings crisp mountain air at night while days are still warm enough for adventuring.
-The colors of the changing leaves are vibrant with golden hues of the cottonwoods and the western larch that cover the mountainsides along our wild and scenic rivers.
-We’ve rounded up a few of our favorite road trips through Western Montana that showcase fall in all its glory.
-These routes can be added to any regional itinerary for your FIT clients this fall (winter, spring and summer too).
+Western Montana’s Glacier Country is graced with four very distinct seasons.
+While each has a special place in our hearts, we admit that we are smitten with autumn.
+Fall brings cooler mornings and evenings with warmer daytime weather ideal for adventuring.
+The tapestry of changing leaves is vibrant hues of gold from the cottonwood and western larch trees that cover the mountainsides.
+It’s easy to take the scenic route around here—and while every road is beautiful in its own way—we’ve rounded up a few of our favorite drives through Western Montana that showcase fall in all its glory.
+These routes can be added to any regional itinerary and also work well for FIT clients.

 Montana Tour 200

-Circle the largest natural freshwater lake in the west for fall-foliage lake views, and experience the charm of the Flathead Valley, home to authentic small towns.
-Make a stop at The Raven Bar & Grill in Woods Bay on the east side of the lake for delicious waterfront dinging—including gluten free and vegetarian fare—craft cocktails, and some of the best views in the region.
+Circle around the largest natural freshwater lake in the West—Flathead Lake—which is surrounded by the Mission, Salish, Swan and Whitefish mountains.
+Here, autumn lake views are made up of sparkling glacial water backed by golden forests and snowcapped peaks.
+The Flathead Valley is also home to charming lake towns.
+In Polson, swing by the Miracle of America Museum, a collection of over 340,000+ curiosities.
+Schedule a Water People tour in Elmo with Camp Kapapa for American Indian storytelling and a taste of traditional food outside on the shore of Flathead Lake.
+Make a stop at The Raven Bar & Grill in Woods Bay on the east side of the lake for delicious waterfront dining—including gluten-free and vegetarian fare—craft cocktails, and some of the best views in the region.

 Seeley Swan Valley